-This line alone will turn on WordPress debug mode.
-However the downside of using this debugging alone is that you will see WordPress errors and warnings inside your admin area as well as front page of your website.
+This line will turn on WordPress debug mode.
+This means that WordPress errors and warnings will be displayed inside your admin area as well as on the front page of your website.

 If you want errors to be logged, then you will also need to add the following code in your wp-config.php file just below the WP_DEBUG line.

 Don’t forget to save your changes and upload your wp-config.php file back to your website.

 Congratulations, you have turned on WordPress error logging.
 Next, we’ll take a look at how to use the log to find and fix errors when troubleshooting.

 Reviewing Your WordPress Error Logs

 First, you need to visit your WordPress site and access the pages that were resulting in errors or warnings.
 After that, you will need to connect to your website using an FTP client or file manager app in your WordPress hosting cPanel.

 Once connected, go to the /wp-content/ folder.
 Inside it, you will find a file called debug.log.

 You can download, view, or edit this file.

 It will contain all WordPress errors, warnings, and notices that were logged.